The-Poolz/Locked-pools/README.md

 ## How to create an array of pools with respect to finish time?

 First of all, you have to approve amount of tokens to the Locked-Pools contract.
-After that, you should you CreatePoolsWrtTime() function.
+After that, you should use CreatePoolsWrtTime() function.

 ```solidity
     function CreatePoolsWrtTime(